2014-15 Opportunities and Vacancies

 - apply creative approaches to traditional subjects

 - during school term, commit to a minimum two full 8 hour days per week or 16-20 hours per week.
 Fall/Spring interns are expected to start their internships within one week of the start of classes and complete the internship approximately 1 week before exams or term close.

-- Summer interns 7/8-10 uninterrupted weeks in summer
+- Summer interns 7/8 to 10 uninterrupted weeks in summer

 (Please arrange your summer breaks or vacations before or after your internship, not during).
 Students applying for summer internships and available for 10 or more weeks will be given preference over equally qualified applicants for shorter time periods.

-LWOB will consider requests to work for up to 30 continuous (full time) days during January break, largely dependent upon the strength of the applicant's academic record and CV.
-Students applying from abroad are considered for long-term full time internships.
-All immigration documentation and permissions must be procured by the student in advance of application.
+LWOB will consider requests by USA citizens to work for up to 30 continuous (full time) days during January break, largely dependent upon the strength of the applicant's academic record and CV.
+Students applying from abroad will be considered for the January term internship, on a case by case basis.
+Otherwise, due to the lengthy paperwork and lead time, students applying from abroad will generally only be considered for a long-term full time (3 months or longer) internship.
+All immigration documentation, visa permissions and costs for international applicants are the responsibility of the applicant.

 Law Students please note, we do not guarantee that you will have opportunities to do legal research during your internship--although we will make an effort to provide at least one or more meaningful large scale legal research assignments for you.